zplayads/FAQ/FAQ_EN.md

 If your "WITHDRAW" button is unable to click, please check:
 1. Your current date.
 You can withdraw your earnings only from 00:00 15th to 24:00 20th (GMT+8:00) each month;
 2. Your financial information.
 Only after you completing your financial information, you can withdraw your earnings.
-Please click the "ADD" button in [Financial Information](https://sellers-test.zplayads.com/#/finance/financeEdit/) page to fill your financial information;
+Please click the "ADD" button in "[Financial Information](https://sellers-test.zplayads.com/#/finance/financeEdit/)" page to fill your financial information;
 3. Your unpaid earnings.
 If your settlement currency is RMB, you can withdraw your earnings only if your account has more than ￥1000 unpaid earnings; If your settlement currency is USD, you can withdraw your earnings only if your account has more than $250 unpaid earnings;

 If you meet all the requirments above but still cannot click the "WITHDRAW" button, please contact us at service@atmosplay.com to get help;